pbanos/botanic/README.md

 ```

 ##### Grow subcommand
-The `botanic tree grow` command grows a tree from an input set of data: the training set of data.
+The `botanic tree grow` command grows a tree from an input dataset: the training dataset.

 We can see the flags available for it running it with the `--help` or `-h` flag:
 ```
 $ botanic tree grow --help
-Grow a tree from a set of data to predict a certain feature.
+Grow a tree from a dataset to predict a certain feature.

 Usage:
   botanic tree grow [flags]

 Flags:
-  -c, --class-feature string   name of the feature the generated tree should predict (required)
+  -l, --label string           name of the feature the generated tree should predict (required)
       --concurrency int        limit to concurrent workers on the tree and on DB connections opened at a time (defaults to 1) (default 1)
       --cpu-intensive          force the use of cpu-intensive subsetting to decrease memory use at the cost of increasing time
   -h, --help                   help for grow